enerle/enerle.github.io/index.md

 ## About René

 He is a Post-Doctoral Researcher at the Swedish Meteorological and Hydrological Institute (SMHI) Global Modeling at Rossby Centre in Norrköping Sweden.
+His main research interest is on the North Atlantic Ocean Circulation with a particular focus on the Gulf Stream and Atlantic Meridional Overturning Circulation interaction.

 He is originally from Ensenada Baja California México, where he graduated from the Faculty of Marine Science [FCM](http://fcm.ens.uabc.mx/) at the Autonomous University of Baja California with a _BSc degree in Oceanography_.